Throw Your Arms Around Me: Background

-Hunters & Collectors had formed in 1981 with Mark Seymour (guitar, vocals), John Archer (bass guitar), Doug Falconer (drums) Geoff Crosby (keyboards), Greg Perano (percussion), Ray Tosti-Guerra (guitar), and Robert Miles, their sound engineer and art director.
-Miles was credited as an equal part of the band's output and stayed with the band throughout their career.
-Tosti-Guerra was later replaced by Martin Lubran, then by Barry Palmer.
-Seymour is the older brother of bassist Nick Seymour of Crowded House.
-Hunters & Collectors signed to White Label, an offshoot of Mushroom Records, and by 1985 the line-up was Seymour, Archer, Falconer, Crosby and Miles with Jack Howard on trumpet and Michael Waters on trombone.
-They recorded the first version of "Throw Your Arms Around Me" for a single-only release in 1984, with "Unbeliever" as its B-side; all members were credited as the songs' writers.
+The line-up of Mark Seymour (guitar, vocals), John Archer (bass guitar), Doug Falconer (drums) Geoff Crosby (keyboards) and Robert Miles, (sound engineer and art director) with Jack Howard on trumpet and Michael Waters on trombone recorded the first version of "Throw Your Arms Around Me" for a single-only release in 1984, with "Unbeliever" as its B-side; all members were credited as the song's writers.

 A live version of "Throw Your Arms Around Me" appeared on their 1985 album The Way to Go Out.
-Their breakthrough commercial success in Australia came in 1986, with the release of the album Human Frailty, which featured another recording of the single "Throw Your Arms Around Me", as well as "Say Goodbye" and "Everything's on Fire".
+Their breakthrough commercial success in Australia came in 1986, with the release of the album Human Frailty, which featured a re-recording of the song.
 In 1990, a slower, more acoustically introspective version of the single was recorded and released from their compilation album Collected Works.
 The promotional video was a mosaic of all their previous videos.

 Mark Seymour described writing for Human Frailty:

 I was in a relationship with a woman I was very much in love with and she was the inspiration.
 I wrote virtually all the lyrics on Human Frailty about my relationship with her...Throw Your Arms Around Me was the first song I wrote that wasn't angry.
 And because it was so out of the square, we didn't record it particularly well...One time, we played it at The Palace, to about 2,000 people who just went off.
 We finally got it right, so we recorded it again.
 I think we did about four versions of it.